mo12896/facial-analysis-system/README.md

 <!-- USAGE EXAMPLES -->
 ## How to Use it

-Place the video file in the folder `data/input` and write the full `<video_name>`, e.g. `video.mp4` of the video file alongside the video format in the the config file `config/config.yaml`.
+Place the video file in the folder `data/input` and write the full `<video_name>`, e.g. `video.mp4` of the video file alongside the video format in the the config file `config/config.yaml` at the top.
 The video file must be in the correct format, i.e. .mp4 or .avi and contain video recordings of team collaboration.
 To enable the 3D gaze pattern estimation framework, the video must be captured with a 360° camera of j5create in the "two 180° images" mode.

 ### Pre-Processing [0]

-Set the relevant parameters in the config file `config/config.yaml` and run the following command, which starts the pre-processing script to generate the template embedding database for the relevant team members.
+Set the relevant parameters in the config file `config/config.yaml` in the `OFFLINE` part and run the following command, which starts the pre-processing script to generate the template embedding database for the relevant team members.
 The pre-processing step is optional and can be skipped if the database already exists.
 Different approaches to generate the template embeddings are imaginable and can be exchanged with the proposed approach.
-The following script runs the template generation process outlined in the master thesis and stores the images and templates database under `data/output/<video_name>/utils/`.
-Note, that the first setup takes a while, since pretrained checkpoints for the deep learning models have to be downloaded.
+The following script runs the template generation process outlined in the master thesis and stores the face ID images and templates database under `data/output/<video_name>/utils/`.
+Note, that the first setup takes a while, since pretrained checkpoints for the deep learning models have to be downloaded!

 ```sh
 python main.py --mode 0